Seth Perler

 2. Mountains of makeup work.

-3. Procrastinating until the last-minute on end of semester projects, papers, big reading assignments and final exams.
+3. Procrastinating until the last-minute on big, long-term, end of semester PEPR; Projects, final Exams, Papers or essays, and big Reading assignments.

-5. Get Help (maybe): For some reason, many families wait until it’s too late, then scramble for teacher support, tutors or coaches in the eleventh hour.
+5. Get Help (maybe): Unfortunately, many families wait until it’s too late, then scramble for teacher support, tutors or coaches in the eleventh hour.

 6. Amnesia: After the semester is over, families forget how bad it was and imagine that things will somehow fix themselves next semester.
-They try reactive strategies; lectures, nagging, logic, reason, convincing, threats of punishments and promises of rewards.
-Unfortunately, proactive changes rarely happen because people don’t understand Executive Function.
+They try reactive (not proactive) strategies to change things; lectures, nagging, bugging, reminding, logic, reason, convincing, anger, threats of punishments and promises of rewards.
+Unfortunately, proactive changes rarely happen because people don’t understand the legitimacy of Executive Function challenges or know strategies that work.

 7. Rinse & repeat: Students fall farther behind, year after year, closing more and more doors of future possibilities in life.

-1. Students who struggle with Executive Function are notoriously unrealistic about how much time and energy it takes to manage schoolwork.
+1. Students who struggle with Executive Function are notoriously unrealistic about how much time and energy it takes to manage schoolwork and life.

-2. Students don’t have good systems in place, and if they do, they don’t have the habits to use them.
+2. Students don’t have the right EF Skills, systems, mindsets, habits or routines.
 So they struggle endlessly with output and execution.

-3. Students are resistant to your help and to doing the things that would make a difference.
+3. Students are often resistant to help, and doing the things that would make a difference.

-4. Parents often don’t understand Executive Function or how to break the pattern.
-Because of this, parents often mistakenly believe that their child needs to, “just choose to motivate themself and try harder.”
+4. Parents and teachers often don’t understand Executive Function or how to break the pattern.
+Because of this, people often mistakenly believe that their child needs to, “just choose to get motivated and try harder.”

-Much of the advice our students have been given is great advice for naturally organized people, but useless for non-traditional, outside-the-box, neurodiverse, atypical learners who struggle with Executive Function.
+5. Much of the advice our students have been given is great for “naturally organized people”, but useless for non-traditional, outside-the-box, neurodiverse, atypical learners who struggle with Executive Function.

-These kids who struggle with every aspect of execution: getting started, follow-through, finishing, focusing, prioritizing, organizing, planning, managing time, overwhelm, etc..
+EF challenges include trouble getting started, following through, finishing, focusing, prioritizing, organizing, planning, managing time, overwhelm, etc..

-Note: It’s not about motivation, it’s about Executive Function, and many adults have trouble understanding the distinction.
-Therefore, adults mistakenly choose ineffective interventions and the pattern gets worse.
+This is not about motivation, it’s about building Executive Function SKILLS, and many adults don’t understand this distinction.
+Therefore, they mistakenly choose ineffective interventions and the patterns continue to get worse.

-Students often hear shame messages like this: “You just need to motivate yourself, stop being so lazy, be more disciplined, choose to work harder, apply yourself more, you just don’t seem to care, why can’t you just put forth more effort, you have so much potential, you make things so hard on yourself, if you would just…” This is an endless loop that has a terrible impact on a child’s transition to adulthood.
-As a result, struggling students often feel shamed, and therefore feel even less motivated, even more resistant, and even more distant from their parents who were doing what they thought would help.
+Students often hear shame messages like this: “You just need to motivate yourself, stop being so lazy, be more disciplined, choose to work harder, apply yourself more, you just don’t seem to care, why can’t you just put forth more effort, you have so much potential, you make things so hard on yourself, if you would just…” This is an endless loop that has a terrible impact on one’s transition to adulthood.
+As a result of these messages, students often feel shamed, less motivated, more resistant, and more distant from their parents, who are doing their best to help.

 What’s the solution?

-During UGYG, I take you step-by-step through the entire process I use with my students, to implement the key systems, habits and mindsets needed to turn it around.
+During UGYG, I take you step-by-step through the entire coaching process I use with my students, to implement the key skills, systems, habits and mindsets needed to turn it around.

-• I will teach you my exact methods to create the right foundation for a successful school year.
+• I will teach you my exact methods to create the right foundation for school success.

-• These are skills your child will use and refine throughout their entire schooling.
+• These are EF skills your child will use and refine throughout their entire schooling.

-• In fact, these are critical life skills.
+• In fact, these are critical life skills they will use into adulthood.

 What are the benefits for parents?

-• Most important: Feel more confident in your child’s potential to build a happy and successful future.
+• Feel more confident in your child’s potential to build a happy and successful future.

-• You’re not the one telling them how to do school, I am.
+• You’re not the one telling them, I am.
 Parents often tell me, “my child won’t take my advice, but they listen to you.”
 This is a huge relief to parents and they appreciate that I reaffirm what they’ve been trying to teach.

 • Feel more at ease as you watch your child become more independent and confident.

-• Learn the difference between enabling your child in an unhealthy way that causes “learned helplessness” and how to help your child in a healthy way that teaches independence.
+• Learn the difference between enabling your child in an unhealthy way that causes “learned helplessness” and how to help your child in healthier ways that build independence.

 • Feel less stress and have more fun in your relationship with your child.